Rapid Penang Bus 102

 Insider Tips for Bus 102

-- Google Maps shows Bus 102 accurately — set destination to "Batu Ferringhi" and it will suggest this route
+- Google Maps and Moovit both show Bus 102 accurately — set your destination and they will flag this route

 Common Mistakes to Avoid

-- Waiting for Bus 102 at Bus 101 stops near the coast — check which stops serve which route
+- Waiting for Bus 102 at a stop only served by Bus 101 — check the route number posted at the shelter

 Best For